 Do not defeat the safety purpose of the polarized or grounding-type plug.
-A polarized plug has two blades with one wider than the other.
+A polar- ized plug has two blades with one wider than the other.
 A grounding type plug has two blades and a third grounding prong.
-The wide blade or the third prong are provided for your safety.
+The wide blade or the third prong are pro- vided for your safety.
 If the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet.

-16) For products containing a lithium battery:
+18) For products containing a lithium battery:

 Warning!
 Danger of explosion if battery is incorrectly replaced.
 Replace only with the same or equivalent type.
+Dispose of used batteries according to the instructions.